kpreid/all-is-cubes/test-renderers/README.md

-`test-renderers` is an unpublished package which contains image-comparison-based test cases for:
+`test-renderers` and its children are unpublished packages which contains image-comparison-based test cases for:

 * All is Cubes’ different renderers, including those which use a GPU.
 * User interface elements.